St. Augustine vacation rentals

 Founded in 1565 by a Spanish admiral, St. Augustine is the oldest continuously inhabited European settlement in the United States.
 Some historians believe this is the first place the Spanish explorer Ponce de Leon struck ashore after his sail across the Atlantic Ocean.
 The streets are lined with Spanish colonial-style and Moorish architecture, and the city’s sprawling historical district is home to cobblestone streets and buildings dating back to the 1700s.
 It’s easy to get lost in the past here, but you’re still in Florida, so when you need a break from wandering the centuries-old streets, you can seek respite at pretty Vilano Beach, a ten-minute drive from downtown.

 The summer in St. Augustine is hot and wet.
 June through September bring highs in the 80 and 90s Fahrenheit and frequent rain showers.
-If you’re traveling in these months, pack light, breathable clothes and bring an umbrella or waterproof clothing.
+If you’re coming here for a vacation during these months, pack light, breathable clothes and bring an umbrella or waterproof clothing.
 October through May brings temperatures ranging from the mid-60s to the high 70s.
 The coldest month is January, with an average high of 66 degrees.
 The city is also prone to occasional flooding, so bring some waterproof shoes along with your flipflops.

 Built in 1695 to fend off marauding pirates and other enemies, the imposing and stately Castillo de San Marcos is the oldest stone fort in the nation.
 Its walls, which are built from coquina — limestone formed by ancient shells — are 14 feet thick in some places.
 You can explore the vaulted casements (chambers where food, ship repair materials, and up to 200,000 cannonballs were stored) and climb the stone steps to the gun deck where up to 60 cannons were mounted.
 Check the website for a schedule of live reenactments, which include cannon firings.